Jared Kushner: Personal life

 Kushner has a younger brother, Joshua, and two sisters, Dara and Nicole.
 He married Ivanka Trump in a Jewish ceremony on October 25, 2009.
 They had met in 2005 through mutual friends.
-Kushner and his wife (who converted to Judaism in 2009) are Modern Orthodox Jews, keep a kosher home, and observe the Jewish Shabbat.
+Kushner and Ivanka (who converted to Judaism in 2009) are Modern Orthodox Jews, keep a kosher home, and observe the Jewish Shabbat.
 They have three children, a daughter born in July 2011 and two sons, born in October 2013 and March 2016.

 In 2004, Kushner's father pleaded guilty to eighteen felony counts of tax fraud, election violations, and witness tampering.
 (He retaliated against his own sister who was a cooperating witness in the case.)
 The case against Charles Kushner was prosecuted by Chris Christie, who later became Governor of New Jersey and, for a period was part of Donald Trump's election campaign team in 2016.
 Christie subsequently claimed that Jared Kushner was responsible for having him fired as revenge for sending his father to prison.

-In 2017, federal disclosures suggested Kushner and his wife had assets worth at least $240 million, and as much as $740 million.
+In 2017, federal disclosures suggested Kushner and his wife Ivanka Trump had assets worth at least $240 million, and as much as $740 million.
 They also have an art collection, estimated to be worth millions, that was not mentioned in the financial disclosures initially.
 The United States Office of Government Ethics has said that the updated disclosures comply with the regulations and laws.

-He was diagnosed with thyroid cancer in October 2019 and underwent treatment for it during the Trump Administration, he recounts in his political memoir.
+Kushner was diagnosed with thyroid cancer in October 2019 and underwent treatment for it during the first Trump administration, he recounts in his political memoir.
 In August 2022 he underwent a second thyroid surgery.
+Kushner appeared in the 2022 documentary Unprecedented.

+In September 2025, Forbes reported Kushner to be a billionaire.